 Your room and home are a reflection of your personality: let them shine.

-Establishing rapport in the virtual world we are all familiar with the idea that people in rapport ‘mirror’ each other’s body language.
+Establishing rapport in the virtual world.
+We are all familiar with the idea that people in rapport ‘mirror’ each other’s body language.

 Much of this is lost when communicating virtually.
-One, because we are not in each other’s company, two, because our image of each other is much smaller – we are not to scale and three, most of the time we are seated, meaning two thirds or our body is not visible.
+One, because we are not in each other’s company, two, because our image of each other is much smaller – we are not to scale and three, most of the time we are seated, meaning two thirds of our body is not visible.